kylejvh/MovieCards/README.md

 ## **<a href="https://kjvh-moviecards.herokuapp.com/" target="_blank">Click here to demo</a>**

-> This project represents my journey
-> into creating a robustly featured and continuously
+> A robustly featured and continuously developed React application, utilizing The Movie Database API to display movie data.
-> developed React App.

 ![](demo.gif)